Mombasa blast deaths rise to 3, suspect arrested

-MOMBASA, Kenya (Reuters) - The death toll from Sunday’s explosion in a Mombasa night club rose to three and Kenyan police said on Monday they had arrested a suspect, a man in his twenties who was injured in the blast and taken to hospital.
+MOMBASA, Kenya, June 25 (Reuters) - The death toll from Sunday’s explosion in a Mombasa night club rose to three and Kenyan police said on Monday they had arrested a suspect, a man in his twenties who was injured in the blast and taken to hospital.

 The cause of the explosion was not yet known, police said, but there have been several attacks in the east African port city, popular with Kenyan and foreign holidaymakers, since Kenya sent troops into Somalia in October to crush Islamist militants.